-6 Challenges Managers and Organizations Face With Data
+6 Data Challenges Managers and Organizations Face

 We work in a data-centric world.
 Managers are bombarded with data via reports, dashboards, and systems.
 We're regularly reminded to make data-driven decisions.
-Senior leaders salivate at the promise of Big Data for developing a competitive edge, yet most struggle to agree on what it is much less describe the expected tangible benefits.
+Senior leaders salivate at the promise of Big Data for developing a competitive edge, yet most struggle to agree on what it is, much less describe the expected tangible benefits.

 The role of data scientist is in hot demand with projected shortfalls in this emerging, important role expected for years.
 Organizations are spending a fortune every year installing software to capture, store and analyze data.
 Marketing departments are increasingly filled with technical, data-savvy professionals at the expense of the creative roles.